 Take Your Business Outside

-Don’t get left out in the cold - find out how patio heaters can increase your business this coming season!
+Don’t get left out in the cold!
+Find out how patio heaters can increase your business in the fall and winter months

-Patio heaters are a low-maintenance option that can be safely installed in indoor and outdoor locations, depending on fuel-type, to increase the overall warmth in the area.
-They are available in a wide range of styles to fit every space and heating need and are safe and affordable alternatives to other outdoor fire products.
+Patio heaters are very low-maintenance.
+They can be installed safely indoors and outdoors, depending on the fuel type.
+They're also available in a wide range of styles to fit every space and heating need.

 Restaurants, hotels, bars, coffee shops, retail shops, and any public loitering spaces can benefit from the addition of patio heaters.